vkalaparthy/noteTaker/README.md

 # noteTaker
 ## Description
 Created this application that can be used to write, save, and delete notes.
 This application will use an express backend and it saves and retrieves note data from a JSON file.
-The front end for this application was already givem, The application frontend has already been created, I have developed the backend and connected the two.
+The application frontend has already been created, I have developed the backend and connected the two.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)